btomwhitehead/terraform-notes/cli.md

 ## terraform `plan` and `apply` CLI

 The following options customize how Terraform will produce its plan.
-You can also use these options when you run "terraform apply" without passing it a saved plan, in order to plan and apply in a single command.
+You can also use these options when you run "terraform apply" in order to plan and apply in a single command.

 - `-destroy`            Select the "destroy" planning mode, which creates a plan to destroy all objects currently managed by this